Hey Mike, Mike, MIKE!! Guess what day it is?? BLACK FRIDAY! And tomorrow Nov. 29 is Small Business Saturday, so get out there & shop locally

 There's always something happening in the San Luis Valley!
 Make sure you don't miss any of the amazing events and festivals throughout the region by keeping a close eye on our calendar.

-Alamosa and the San Luis Valley has a great selection of events to keep every visitor entertained.
-Music lovers won't want to miss such great events as Sundays @ Six, or the Crestone Music Festival, which brings some of the country's most talented musicians to Colorado for some amazing entertainment.
-How about an action packed rodeo, or a goregous day in the park checking out arts and crafts and eating scrumptios food?
+Alamosa and the San Luis Valley have a great selection of events to keep every visitor entertained.
+Music lovers won't want to miss such great events as Sundays @ Six or the Crestone Music Festival, which brings some of the country's most talented musicians to Colorado for some amazing entertainment.
+How about an action packed rodeo or a gorgeous day in the park checking out arts and crafts and eating scrumptios food?

 Below are some of the top events in the Alamosa area.
 But, be sure to check out our event calendar, with a list of all of the great events taking place in the San Luis Valley each year!

 What better way to shake off those winter cobwebs than to get outside and enjoy Mother Nature's spectacular winter beauty?
 The ice carving begins on Friday night and continues through Saturday.
 Come to downtown Alamosa to watch sculptors turn huge blocks of ice into amazing frozen works of art.
 This icy event is held each January.
 For more information, contact the Alamosa Parks & Recreation department at 719-589-2105.